-- The Locale set in the Preferences window is used to decide how the number is represented (e.g. decimal separators). - Unit disambiguation: - o Years are 365.25 days. - o Calories are thermal/small/gram (not nutritional) Calories. - o Miles are International/Statute Miles. - o Nautical miles are International Nautical Miles. - o Gallons (US) are liquid gallons. - o Pints (US) are liquid pints. - Warnings are shown in the Warnings tab for non-numeric values. - Non-numerical and empty values are not changed. - Use Copy Cols to copy columns before you transform them. - Use Num Format to change the number format of the results. - Use Extract or Split Col to remove any unit symbols from the value before conversion, e.g. to change "0.0 Kg" to "0.0". - If you want to convert units not covered here you can do it using the JavaScript transform.
+- The locale is used to decide how the number is represented (e.g. decimal separators). - Unit disambiguation: - o Years are 365.25 days. - o Calories are thermal/small/gram (not nutritional) Calories. - o Miles are International/Statute Miles. - o Nautical miles are International Nautical Miles. - o Gallons (US) are liquid gallons. - o Pints (US) are liquid pints. - Warnings are shown in the Warnings tab for non-numeric values. - Non-numerical and empty values are not changed. - Use Copy Cols to copy columns before you transform them. - Use Num Format to change the number format of the results. - Use Extract or Split Col to remove any unit symbols from the value before conversion, e.g. to change "0.0 Kg" to "0.0". - If you want to convert units not covered here you can do it using the Javascript transform.

-2.3.59 Whitespace
+2.3.62 Whitespace